IsaacACasanova/IsaacACasanova.github.io/_posts/2022-09-20-dealing-with-uncertainty.markdown

 # Moving forward

-The most important thing to take away from this is that these times don't last forever.
-The markets will rebound, war will cease, employment will become more stable.
+These times won't last forever.
+The markets will rebound, war will cease, and employment will become more stable.
 Take this time to identify with what's most important to you.
-Take advantage of opportunities to expand your skillset, and take some safe risks.
+Find opportunities to expand your skillset, and take some safe risks.
 Touch base with your family and friends, and remember to take care of yourself.
 Like everything, [this too shall pass](https://en.wikipedia.org/wiki/This_too_shall_pass).

 Thanks so much for reading.
 As always, comments are welcome!